Cyber security incident at Langley Twigg

 We wanted to contact you now while our investigations and analysis are ongoing to ensure that you are informed and are alert to any suspicious activity.
 In particular:

-If you have queries or comments in the interim we would be grateful if these could be sent to
+Your usual Langley Twigg contact remains available for queries.
+However, if you have questions or comments in the interim we would be grateful if these could be sent to

 enquiries@langleytwigg.co.nz so we can provide consistent, accurate and up to date information.